baudevs/baudevs-oss-monorepo/libs/bau-gtm-tracker/README.md

 Configure GTM to listen for events pushed to `dataLayer` and set up corresponding tags and triggers to handle them.

 ---

+## Production Behavior

+When running in a production environment (CI/GitHub Actions), the library automatically optimizes console output:

+- `console.log` and `console.debug` calls are removed for optimal performance
+- Important tracking information via `console.info` is preserved
+- Error and warning messages (`console.error`, `console.warn`) are maintained for debugging
+- All console output is preserved in development environments

+This ensures that your production builds are clean while maintaining necessary logging for tracking and debugging purposes.

+---